North Korea, master of chaos, stokes new Asian crisis

 At the same time, the row between China and South Korea over anti-missile defence grew more pointed Tuesday after a U.S. military plane landed at the Osan Air Base south of Seoul on Monday night carrying the first equipment toward deploying the Terminal High Altitude Area Defense system, or THAAD.
 The U.S.-developed system is designed to shoot down missiles, although its effectiveness has been questioned.

-For South Korea, “it’s a game of probabilities,” said Go Myong-Hyun, a research fellow at the Asan Institute for Policy Studies.
+For South Korea, “it’s a game of probabilities,” said Go Myung-Hyun, a research fellow at the Asan Institute for Policy Studies.
 If North Korea fires a missile, “we want to make sure there’s a higher chance of failure.”

 China had sought to pressure Seoul to forego the system through a pressure campaign that has included banning performances by South Korean singers and forcing the closure of some South Korean-owned retail stores.
-On Tuesday, it reacted angrily to the presence of missile defence equipment in South Korea.
+On Tuesday, it reacted angrily to the presence of missile-defence equipment in South Korea.
 The THAAD system includes sophisticated radar that, China argues, can be used to monitor a large swath of its own territory.

 “This system breaks the regional strategic balance and significantly weakens the deterrent force of China’s strategic missiles,” said Cai Jian, executive director of the Center for Korean Studies at Fudan University.